Nothing makes a garden or patio look ready for a party than a bit of bunting. I always associate bunting with summer fairs and garden parties.

 The bunting features in the A to Z of denim crafts.

-This post contains amazon affiliate links for your convenience.
+This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 What you need to make your denim bunting

-Red ribon, various sizes and patterns.
+- Red ribbon, various sizes and patterns.

-Depending on how long you want your bunting will determine on how many pairs of jeans and how much ribbon.
+Depending on how long you want your bunting will determine how many pairs of jeans and how much ribbon.

 How to make your upcycled denim bunting

-I have 2 graphics to show you how to make your upcycled bunting, one for Union Jack bunting and one for Stars and Stripes bunting.
+3. I have 2 graphics to show you how to make your upcycled denim bunting, one for Union Jack bunting and one for Stars and Stripes bunting.
 They are both practically the same except for how you arrange the red and white ribbon.